CREATE AND SHARE

 2. FIND YOUR VOICE

 Finding your voice can take time but if you enjoy what you’re doing and keep plugging away you’ll quickly find your niche and style.
-It’s probably not a good idea to mimic someone else’s work because it will hamper your creative growth and take the enjoyment out of producing something that’s from the heart.
+It’s probably not a good idea to mimic someone else’s work because it will hamper your own creative growth and take the enjoyment out of producing something that’s from the heart.

 3. KNOW YOUR BOUNDARIES

 It’s good to become familiar with what you’re prepared to share and what you aren’t.
-Fairly early on I established what I was comfortable with and I set some boundaries.
+Early on I established what I was comfortable with and I set some boundaries.
 Although I’m quite private I really respect people who share their stories, particularly when they benefit others.
 I think it’s sometimes wise to imagine how you’d feel if your mum, dad, friend, boss or a potential employer visited your blog!

 4. BE CONSISTENT